Images of Real Representations of $SL_n(Z_p)$: Proof of Theorem

 \subsection{Proof in positive characteristic}

-Let $\Op$ be a ring of positive characteristic such that $\SL_n(\Op)$ is generated by elementary unipotents, for example if $\Op$ is a local principal ideal ring (Lemma \ref{generated by unipotents}).
-Also let $\f:\SL_n \Op \to \SL_D\Re$ be a homomorphism.
+Let $\Op$ be a complete discrete valuation ring of positive characteristic.
+Let $\f:\SL_n(\Op) \to \GL_D(\Re)$ be a homomorphism.
 We shall show that the image of $\f$ is finite.

 With Lemma \ref{NiceImageUnip} we find a finite index subgroup $U_0 \leq U$ so that $\f(U_0)$ is unipotent.
-But of course, as $\Op$ has positive characteristic, all the elements in $U_0$ have finite order which means that $\f(U_0)$ is finite and therefore the image $\f(\SL_n \Op)$ is finite by Corollary \ref{FiniteImage}.
+The ring $\Op$ has positive characteristic implies all the elements in $U_0$, and therefore of $\f(U_0)$, have finite order.
+Being a unipotent subgroup of $\GL_D(\Re)$ we obtain $\f(U_0)$ is finite.
+By Corollary \ref{FiniteImage} we conclude that the image $\f(\SL_n(\Op))$ is finite